-An Oconomowoc man reportedly sped away from police at 85 mph after an officer tried to pull him over for speeding Monday, April 17.
+An Oconomowoc man reportedly sped away from police at 85 mph after an officer tried to pull him over for speeding earlier this month.

 As a result, Christopher Millard, 19, was charged Tuesday, April 18 in Waukesha County Circuit Court with attempting to flee or elude a traffic officer, obstructing an officer and four felony counts of bail jumping.
 He was ordered held the same day on a $10,000 cash bond, court records show.

-Millard then turned onto Highway 67, quickly performed an illegal u-turn over a median – likely puncturing at least one of the car's tires – turned onto Lisbon Road and later came to an abrupt stop on Winterberry Road, the complaint.
+Millard turned onto Highway 67, quickly performed an illegal u-turn over a median – likely puncturing at least one of the car's tires – turned onto Lisbon Road and later came to an abrupt stop on Winterberry Road, according to the complaint.

 After he stopped the car, which had been spewing sparks since the u-turn, Millard reportedly took off running.